superlinked/VectorHub/docs/articles/multi-attribute-semantic-search.md

 naive_retriever = NaiveRetriever(df.set_index("name"))
 ```

-Let's take the first query from our generated list above, and search for monsters using our `naive_retriever`:
+Let's use the first query from our generated list above, and search for monsters using our `naive_retriever`:

 ```python
 query = {